 Around 40,000 employees will benefit from this scheme which will leave around €6 million in the Maltese economy.

-In order to implement this budget measure, Jobsplus is conducting a data collection exercise with all relevant employers in order to identify employees that have been working with the same employer for at least six months at atypical times in the aforementioned sectors.
+In order to implement this budget measure, Jobsplus conducted a data collection exercise with all relevant employers in order to identify employees that have been working with the same employer for at least six months at atypical times in the aforementioned sectors.